 ALLSTARS INSALT online fishing competition (ALLSTARS INSALT) is an internet based fishing competition that operates 24 hours, 365 days a year for the winning anglers to be awarded monthly cash prizes.

 The competition is aimed to attract competitive anglers that wish to compete against their personal best and each other, keep a record of their catches over time and ultimately receive notoriety online of their angling success.

 All the fish species are based on length by being photographed on the competition’s brag mat with the relevant angler entrant unique code for the month.

-Competitors can enter at any time during the year and go into the competition for the month, then the corresponding quarter and still be considered for the annual ALLSTARS INSALT Angler of the Year.
+Competitors can enter at any time during the year and go into the competition for the month to win the $150 cash prizes per fish category.
 The price for entering part way through a month or year remains at $100.